Unicorn Kid

 Oliver Sabin (born 5 November 1991), formerly known as Unicorn Kid, is a Scottish electronic music/chip music composer and musician from Edinburgh, educated at Leith Academy.
-When asked about the name of the act, Sabin stated, "There's no real story behind the name, it just kind of came about and fitted in with the fun, magical nature of the music."
 Sabin has had a number of BBC Radio 1 appearances including an early live session on the Vic Galloway BBC Radio 1 show and a BBC Maida Vale Studios session for Rob da Bank.
 In September 2014, he announced the end of Unicorn Kid to pursue a different alias.
 In 2017, Sabin released a DJ set on SoundCloud under the alias Plush.

 History

 Sabin first started writing electronic music when he was 15.
 By the time he was 16, Sabin started recording under the name "Unicorn Kid".
-Emerging in 2007, Unicorn Kid helped spark the brief revival of chiptune, a genre which involves making dance music using the sound chips from old game consoles.
+When asked about the name of the act, Sabin stated, "There's no real story behind the name, it just kind of came about and fitted in with the fun, magical nature of the music."Emerging in 2007, Unicorn Kid helped spark the brief revival of chiptune, a genre which involves making dance music using the sound chips from old game consoles.
 This was alongside such performers as Anamanaguchi, RushJet1 and Dubmood.